 Individualised production is an emerging trend in manufacturing.
 Laser-based Additive Manufacturing (LBAM) fits well with this trend, due to its capability of transforming digital designs directly into physical products.
 LBAM is not yet competitive for a widespread industrial adoption: post-processing operations are necessary but they are not currently integrated, human intervention is needed to overcome technology gaps, and a poor integration with production planning systems hinders process traceability and resource optimisation.

-HyProCell proposes the combination of available cutting-edge LBAM machines and ICT innovations within an integrated multiprocess production cell, which will include at least LBAM and subtractive manufacturing machine/s, in order to ensure a fully finished product from the incoming raw materials.
-The general objective of HyProCell is to implement and validate this concept in real settings, manufacturing real parts and measuring obtained benefits.
+HyProCell designed, implemented and validated a combination of available cutting-edge LBAM machines and ICT innovations within an integrated multiprocess production cell, which include both LBAM and subtractive manufacturing machine/s, in order to ensure a fully finished product from the incoming raw materials.

 - Making feasible a demand-driven LBAM production process supported on fast manufacturing procedure development capacities.